threefoldfoundation/info_cloud_production/tfcloud/intro/intro.md

 In essence, this period marks a transformative phase for ThreeFold Cloud.
 With a combination of fundraising, team expansion, and system upgrades, we're setting the stage for a more robust, efficient, and rewarding cloud ecosystem for all our stakeholders.

+### TFGrid getting ready to move out of the house.

+TFCloud is committed to help mature TFGrid 4.x and as such allow the TFGrid to become completely independent of TFCloud and TFTech.
+We expect this might happen mid to end of 2024 and will depend a lot on the colaboration of the community.

+This means

+- all works P2P (peer2peer)
+- an independent network of multiple guardian circles takes over the management and voting is used to decide on all relevant topics
+- all code is verified by community independent of TFCloud / TFTech.

+Basically, the ThreeFold Grid Baby is becoming and adult and ready to move out of the house.

+Read more about it in our TFGrid section.